davidalger/m2demo/README.md

 ## Known Issues

-* There is currently no support for SSL, but it's configured in the Magento 2 installation limiting access to the admin.
+* There is currently no support for SSL in the virtual machine